OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: System Description

-\paragraph{User node (incoming).} Every instance of the user node $u$ has two main components, a process \texttt{user} that communicates with node $b$ as well as a process \texttt{await} that primarily reacts to input sent from the front-end $f$, which could be assignment specifications or status requests.
+\paragraph{User node (incoming).} Every instance of user node $u$ has two main components, a process \texttt{user} that communicates with node $b$ and a process \texttt{await} that reacts to input sent from the frontend $f$, such as assignment specifications or status requests.
 We ignore the latter in our presentation, however.
-When an assignment specification arrives, \texttt{await} decodes it, extracts all relevant information, turns it into an Erlang tuple tagged as \texttt{assignment}, and sends it to \texttt{user} for further processing.
-Having a separate process \texttt{await}, which is stuck in a block on receive until information arrives, allows \texttt{user} to remain responsive throughout, which is relevant later, when we discuss how incoming results are handled.
+When an assignment specification arrives, the process \texttt{await} decodes it, extracts all relevant information, turns it into an Erlang tuple tagged as \texttt{assignment}, and sends it to the process \texttt{user} for further processing.
+Having a separate process \texttt{await} dedicated to handling incoming assignments enables the process \texttt{user} to remain responsive at all times.

-\paragraph{Cloud node (incoming).} The \texttt{user} process forwards the relevant content from an assignment specification to the \texttt{cloud} process.
-Its state contains a list of currently active clients, pairing their IDs and PIDs.\footnote{Client IDs are static, while PIDs may change when a client reconnects.
-The user addresses clients with their IDs, not their PIDs.} The goal is to send task specifications to each of the designated clients for the given assignment.
-However, we cannot block the execution of \texttt{cloud} until we have received a result because the user may want to issue another assignment in the meantime, which, of course, has to be concurrently executed.
-This problem is tackled as follows: The \texttt{cloud} process awaits assignments from the \texttt{user} process.
-If there is currently no client process available, which is the case when no vehicles have been registered in the system, the assignment is dropped (and the data analyst is informed of that outcome).
-Otherwise, the \texttt{cloud} process spawns an \texttt{assignment\_handler} process for the current assignment that sends task specifications to clients and monitors their completion.
+\paragraph{Cloud node (incoming).} The process \texttt{user} forwards the relevant content of an assignment specification to the process \texttt{cloud} of node $b$.
+Its state contains the list of currently active clients, pairing their IDs and PIDs.\footnote{IDs are static, while PIDs may change when a client node reconnects.
+For this reason, the user addresses client nodes with their IDs instead of their PIDs.} The goal is to send task specifications to the chosen client nodes.
+However, we cannot block the execution of the process \texttt{cloud} until we have received a result because the user may want to issue another assignment in the meantime.
+This necessitates concurrent execution, which is addressed as follows.
+The process \texttt{cloud} awaits assignments from the process \texttt{user}.
+If there is currently no client process available due to no vehicles having been registered in the system, the assignment is dropped (and the user informed of that outcome).
+Otherwise, the process \texttt{cloud} spawns an assignment handler $b'$ for the current assignment that sends task specifications to the chosen client nodes and monitors task completion.
+Each incoming assignment leads to spawning a separate node $b'$.